Frequently Asked Questions

 How do I set up a Patient Online Services account for my child/adolescent?

-Minor accounts let individuals from 13 to 17 years old create Patient Online Services accounts.
+Minor accounts let individuals from 13 to 17 years old create a Patient Portal account.
 Minor accounts have the same viewing and messaging capabilities as adult accounts.
 These types of accounts allow providers and young patients to interact via mobile devices and the internet.

 - Minor accounts can only be created and validated in person with both the minor and their parent or guardian present at a Mayo Clinic location or Mayo Clinic Health System location.
 Minors cannot use online, phone or notarized form validation.

 For minors under the age of 13, the parent/guardian may request caregiver access.
-You must first have your own Patient Online Services account. once you log in to your account select "Account Settings", then select "Request Access to Another Account."
+You must first have your own Patient Portal account.
+Once you log in to your account select "Account Settings", then select "Request Access to Another Account."
 Once you have completed the submission form, your request will be reviewed; you will receive an email after it is processed.

-How long does it take to get a response from Patient Online Services?Our typical turnaround time is 24 to 48 hours.
+How long does it take to get a response from the Patient Portal?Our typical turnaround time is 24 to 48 hours.
 We strive to meet this standard, but on occasion, additional information is needed from others, which may delay our response time.
 If a response is needed sooner than this timeframe, please give your care team a call.

 How can I refill a prescription?If you filled your prescription at another pharmacy, you’ll need to make the request to that pharmacy directly.
 If your pharmacy needs more information or a renewal from your provider, they will contact us directly to complete the refill process.
 Please allow at least 7 to 10 days to receive your prescription.
 Learn more about Mayo Clinic Pharmacies.